skoussou/aws-lambdas-to-azure-quarkus-containers/quickstart-lambda-to-quarkus-cronjob/README.md

 **During the lambda migration, all of the manual steps in this workflow will be replaced by automated CICD piplines**

-# Migrating a Message Triggered (Long Running) Lambda to Quarkus Application
+# Migrating a Job Based Lambda to Quarkus Application

 ## Define Configurations
 * Add configurations for local development and testing in [`src/main/resources/application.properties`](src/main/resources/application.properties)